paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-075-general-procedures-for-licensing-certification-and-documentation.md

   (A) prioritizes the review of examinations required for merchant mariner credentials; and

-  (B) not later than 3 years after the date of enactment of the Coast Guard Authorization Act of 2016, completes a formal review, including an appropriate analysis, of the topics and testing methodology employed by the National Maritime Center for merchant seamen licensing.
+  (B) not later than 3 years after the date of enactment of the Coast Guard Authorization Act of 2016, completes a formal review, including an appropriate analysis, of the topics and testing methodology employed by the National Maritime Center for merchant mariner licensing.

 (9) **FACA.—** — The Federal Advisory Committee Act (5 U.S.C.
 App.) shall not apply to any working group created under this section to review the Coast Guard’s merchant mariner credentialing examinations.

-**(d) Merchant Mariner Credential Defined.—** In this section, the term “merchant mariner credential” means a merchant seaman license, certificate, or document that the Secretary is authorized to issue pursuant to this title.
+**(d) Merchant Mariner Credential Defined.—** In this section, the term “merchant mariner credential” means a merchant mariner license, certificate, or document that the Secretary is authorized to issue pursuant to this title.

 ### Statutory Notes